6 Steps To Ease Back Into Work

 With that out of the way, you can go into the break with nothing to think about but your vacation.
 As much as you might enjoy your job, now is not the time to think about it.
 This moment is all about you, so whether you’re staying home or heading away, have an amazing time!

-- What great things do you see in them?
+- What great things do you see in yourself?

 So, well done you!